ornl-training/basic-rse/backend-app/c++/simulator/README.md

 # A.W.E.S.O.M.E.

-The Advanced Web-Enabled Solver Of Math Equations (AWESOME) is an educational prgram that solves a simple partial differential equation over a two-dimensional rectangular domain:
+The Advanced Web-Enabled Solver Of Math Equations (AWESOME) is an educational program that solves a simple partial differential equation over a two-dimensional rectangular domain:
 ```
 ....
 TODO: figure out how to put some basic formulas here
 ```
 ### Quick Build (install is not done yet)

-AWESOME requires C++-2011 compiler and CMake 3.5.
+AWESOME requires C++-2011 compiler and CMake 3.9.
 The documentation requires Doxygen (tested with 1.8.13) with dot component.
 Performing out-of-source CMake build:
 ```